nramabad/Dashboard/README.md

 #### Beautifying Math Expressions

 This function in the arithmetic component beautifies math expression by moving items following a "^" into the superscript.
-The current code does not however beautify expressions with regard to parantheses and remains an addition for a later time.
+The current code does not however beautify expressions with regard to parantheses.

+Neither does the current application check for valid parantheses when submitting an expression to the Newton API and remains an addition for a later time.
+The most common and efficient iteration of checking valid parantheses employs a simple stack data structure.

 ```
   beautifyMath(expression) {